-Special meetings of the members may be called by resolution of the Board of Trustees, or upon written request signed by any three trustees, by the President, or by five percent or more of all the members, and it shall thereupon be the duty of the Secretary to cause notice of such meeting to be given as hereinafter provid- of the Cooperative except such as are by law, the Articles of Ined.
-Special meetings of the members shall be held in the service corporation or these bylaws, conferred upon or reserved to the area of the Cooperative as specified by the Board of Trustees.
+Special meetings of the members may be called by resolution of the Board of Trustees, or upon written request signed by any three trustees, by the President, or by five percent or more of all the members, and it shall thereupon be the duty of the Secretary to cause notice of such meeting to be given as hereinafter provided.
+Special meetings of the members shall be held in the service area of the Cooperative as specified by the Board of Trustees.